ososkp/NPS/README.md

 V 0.2
 About page is more complete, and Exlpore page's functionality is improved.
 API call now receives full list of parks along with addresses.
 AutoCompleteModule implemented.

+V 0.3
+I found an error with the API.
+I can't make requests for operatingHours, images or contacts unless I severely limit the quantity of park datapoints I get - down to somewhere around 350.
+For now I'm just getting all 498 and not using the aforementioned data.
+Classes for images and operatingHours are written, though.